Starting a business on eBay takes a lot of preparation.

 Sellers determine how much they want to pay for eBay’s promoted listing prices. eBay charges the advertiser when a buyer clicks on their ad.

-At the moment, sellers can only promote fixed-price listings. eBay also doesn’t provide promoted listing for vehicles, real estate, and travel listings.
+At the moment, sellers can only promote fixed-price listings. eBay also doesn’t provide promoted vehicle, real estate, and travel listings.

 5. Classified Listing Fees